 Utility of OptiSafe™

 OptiSafe™ can be used to determine the irritation potential of cosmetics, creams, and a wide variety of consumer products.
-Results can be presented as GHS, EPA classifications, an ocular irritation score and class.
+According to the kit manufacturer, results can be presented as GHS, EPA classifications, an ocular irritation score and class.

 OptiSafe™ can be used for: